-The Affirmative Action and Equity Office reports directly to the Provost and Vice President for Academic Affairs.
-The Director and staff are charged with the responsibility to oversee the University’s compliance efforts with affirmative action, Title IX, disability laws and regulations, including the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act, equal employment laws, and campus initiatives aimed at creating a diverse, welcoming and equitable campus.
+The Affirmative Action and Equity Office reports directly to the Associate Vice President for Community, Equity and Diversity.
+The Director & Title IX Coordinator and staff are charged with the responsibility to oversee the University’s compliance efforts with affirmative action, Title IX, disability laws and regulations, including the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act, equal employment laws, and campus initiatives aimed at creating a diverse, welcoming and equitable campus.
 The Director provides advice on policies, programs and services to achieve affirmative action goals and enhance the campus climate, is the designated Title IX representative, and, in addition, handles all complaints of discrimination under the Discrimination and Discriminatory Harassment Policy.

 The EEO/ADA Compliance Officer assists in the development and administration of policies, procedures and practices for the University, to insure compliance with the ADA, Section 504 of the Rehabilitation Act, and Federal and state laws and regulations regarding access and non-discriminatory practices for persons with disabilities.

-The Director and staff serves as a liaison among the Provost and Vice President for Academic Affairs, the President’s Office and appropriate governing committees, delivers educational programs, supports activities and programs throughout the campus community (for students, faculty and staff) on the issues of equity, diversity and affirmative action, and represents the University with federal and state agencies.
+The Director & Title IX Coordinator and staff serves as a liaison among the President’s Office, the Provost and Vice President for Academic Affairs, and appropriate governing committees, delivers educational programs, supports activities and programs throughout the campus community (for students, faculty and staff) on the issues of equity, diversity and affirmative action, and represents the University with federal and state agencies.

 Statement of Nondiscrimination